 Johnny Page is a Co-Founder and CEO of Bolden Therapeutics.
 He received his A.B. in Music, Sc.B. in Neuroscience, and Sc.M. in Biotechnology, all from Brown University.
 He has completed two years of medical school at Alpert Medical School.
 Johnny has also completed additional entrepreneurship training as part of the I-Corps Spark Program at MIT.
 Johnny leads Bolden’s effort to develop novel compounds to help treat neurological diseases.

-Julia Hecking is a master’s student in Brown’s Biotechnology program, and is conducting a research co-op at Bolden Therapeutics through her degree program.
-In addition to her lab work, she is currently working as a Science Communications Intern for Brown Technology Innovations (BTI) at Brown University.
-Prior to coming to Brown, she worked as a clinical research associate at Yale University School of Medicine’s Department of Psychiatry, and as a bioethics research intern at the National Institutes of Health (NIH).
+Julia Hecking is an Associate Scientist at Bolden Therapeutics, having recently graduated from Brown University with a Master’s Degree in Biotechnology.
+Prior to joining Bolden, she worked as a clinical research associate at Yale University School of Medicine’s Department of Psychiatry, and as a bioethics research intern at the National Institutes of Health (NIH).
 She is also a 2019 graduate of Mount Holyoke College where she majored in Neuroscience.

 Dr. Fallon is a Scientific Founder of and the Chair of the Scientific Advisory Board of Bolden Therapeutics.
 He completed his undergraduate degree in Biology at Colgate University in and his PhD in Cell Biology at University of Pennsylvania with further training at University College London and Stanford.
 Throughout his career, Dr. Fallon has performed basic and translational research for many diseases, including muscular dystrophies, Fragile X syndrome, ALS, and Alzheimer’s disease.
 Previously, Dr. Fallon developed a recombinant protein therapeutic for treatment of Duchenne muscular dystrophy and founded Tivorsan Pharmaceuticals.
 For the past two decades, Dr. Fallon has been a full Professor of Neuroscience at Brown University.